 As a serious small business owner, you keep up on the latest trend.
 One new trend however has you worried.
-Omnichannel marketing is the new fad but you don’t know how your inbound call center can be everywhere at once.
+Omnichannel marketing is the new fad but you don’t know how your call center service company can be everywhere at once.
 Well take a deep breath and relax, because you can’t be everywhere at once, and it’s OK.
 In fact, it’s better if you’re not.

 If omnichannel marketing isn’t realistic, why are all of these articles being published in trade magazines and on the web?
 The ones that say you must bow to the whims of customers and offer your call center services on social media, via texting, on your website, and anywhere else consumers want?
 And why do these same articles say if you don’t adapt to this new kind of marketing you will fail?